-a.
+- a.
 Establishment of Gaming Commission.
-There is established by the Tribe hereby a Commission acting under the authority of the Tribe to be known as the Elem Gaming Commission.
-The Gaming Commission shall be composed of five (5) members of the Tribe, all of whom shall be elected by the same process by which officers of the Tribe are elected.
+There is established by the Band hereby a Commission, acting under the authority of the Band, to be known as the Pechanga Gaming Commission.
+The Gaming Commission shall be composed of five (5) members of the Pechanga General Membership, all of whom shall be elected by the General Membership. - b.

-b.
 Disqualifications for Office.
-The following persons may not serve as Commissioners:

-(1) Employees of any Gaming Enterprise on the Reservation;

-(2) Persons related to any gaming contractor (including any principal thereof or closely associated independent contractor).

-(3) Persons who would not be eligible to be officers of the Tribe pursuant to the Tribe's Articles and Bylaws;
+The following persons may not serve as Commissioners: - (1) Employees of any Gaming Enterprise on the Reservation; - (2) Persons related to any gaming contractor (including any principal thereof or closely associated independent contractor). - (3) Persons who would not be eligible to be officers of the Band pursuant to Article IV of the Band's Articles and Bylaws; - c.

-c.
 Terms of Office.
-The Commissioners shall serve for two year terms, except that immediately after enactment of this Gaming Act two (2) of the Commissioners shall serve for two years, and three (3) of the Commissioners shall serve for three years.
-Commissioners may serve for more than one term.
+The Commissioners shall serve for two (2) year terms, except that immediately after enactment of this Act two (2) of the Commissioners shall serve for two (2) years, and three (3) of the Commissioners shall serve for three (3) years.
+Commissioners may serve for more than one (1) term. - d.

-d.
 Removal from Office.
-Commissioners may only be removed from office before the expiration of their terms by the Tribe for neglect of duty, malfeasance or other good cause shown.
-The procedure for removing a Commissioner shall be the same as for removing an officer of the Tribe.
+Commissioners may only be removed from office before the expiration of their terms by the General Membership for neglect of duty, malfeasance or other good cause shown.
+The procedure for removing a Commissioner shall be the same as for removing an officer of the Band. - e.

-e.
 Quorum.
-Three (3) members of the Gaming Commission shall constitute a quorum.
+Three (3) members of the Gaming Commission shall constitute a quorum. - f.

-f.
 Officers and Duties.
 The Gaming Commission shall select, by majority vote, a Chairman, Vice-Chairman and Secretary.
 The Chairman shall preside over meetings of the Gaming Commission and the Vice-Chairman shall preside in absence of the Chairman.
-The Secretary shall record in writing the minutes of all Gaming Commission meetings and all official actions taken by the Gaming Commission.
+The Secretary shall record in writing the minutes of all Gaming Commission meetings and all official actions taken by the Gaming Commission. - g.

-g.
 Voting.
 All actions of the Gaming Commission shall be taken by majority vote.
-The Commission Chairman may vote on any issue.
+The Commission Chairman may vote on any issue. - h.

-h.
 Meetings.
-Meetings shall be held at least once per month, on the second Tuesday of the month at 7:00 p.m. at the Tribe's primary meeting facility.
+Meetings shall be held at least once per month, on the second Tuesday of the month at 7:00 p.m. at the Band's primary meeting facility.
 Additional meetings shall be held as called by the Chairman or by at least three (3) other Commissioners.
 Notice of meetings shall be given in writing to each Commissioner, served by first class mail or personal delivery at least five (5) business days prior to such meeting.

 i.
-Compensation for Serving: Fringe Benefits; Reimbursement of Expenses.
-Commissioners shall be compensated for serving on the Commission at rates to be set by the Tribe after review and recommendation by the Tribal Council.
+Compensation for Serving: Fringe Benefits: Reimbursement of Expenses.
+Commissioners shall be compensated for serving on the Commission at rates to be set by the General Membership after review and recommendation by the Tribal Council.
 Such rates shall be identical for all Commissioners.
 Step increases may be allowed based on length of service.
-Commissioners shall be eligible for fringe benefits which are available to other employees of the Tribe to the extent the provider of such benefits qualifies Gaming Commission positions for such benefits.
-Subject to approval by the Tribal Council and in accordance with procedures to be adopted by that Council, Commissioners shall be reimbursed for expenses incurred in connection with the performance of their Gaming Commission duties.
+Commissioners shall be eligible for fringe benefits which are available to other employees of the Band to the extent the provider of such benefits qualifies Gaming Commission positions for such benefits.
+Subject to approval by the Band's Tribal Council and in accordance with procedures to be adopted by that Council, Commissioners shall be reimbursed for expenses incurred in connection with the performance of their Gaming Commission duties.